(An Emergency Campaign to Ban Nuclear Weapons)

 (The above number includes signatures collected through the petition drive calling for negotiations of a nuclear weapons convention Mayors for Peace promoted since December 2010.)

 In July 2017, the Treaty on the Prohibition of Nuclear Weapons was adopted at the UN.
 This was made possible by the heartfelt appeal of the hibakusha and many other like-minded people for the abolition of nuclear weapons.
-In order for the Treaty to become a fully effective legal instrument for nuclear abolition, we believe it essential for all states, including the nuclear-armed states and their allies, to join this Treaty.
+About three years after its adoption, the treaty entered into force on January 22, 2021.

 Download a poster to encourage people to join the petition